AshrafulAnamAlve/eLibrary/README.md

 - Block or unblock users.
 - View and manage all orders.
 - Manage book returns (calculate and mark fines as paid).
-- Send emails to users directly through the system.
+- Send emails to users directly through the system (SMTP Server).
 - Maintain full library operations through the dashboard.

 ---